kdpenner/donald_must_vacate/README.md

 # The Donald Must Vacate Project: Pandemic statistics for the DMV

-Northern Virginia, D.C., Montgomery county, and Prince George's county compose a metropolitan area that should not be considered as 3 independent jurisdictions.
+Northern Virginia, D.C., Montgomery County, and Prince George's County compose a metropolitan area that should not be considered as 3 independent jurisdictions.
 Additionally, southwestern Virginia is culturally different, and distant, from northern Virginia.
 Saying "cases in Virginia are rising" can mean